Small details, small text, and fine lines can be "tricky" details to handle for transfer printing and

 Select a shape that has good geometric balance, like a perfect circle, a perfect square, or a balanced rectangle.
 Shapes that are too tall and narrow or too wide a short generally don't look as good.
 Ensure that your artwork is also properly spaced within the shape.

+on the left is an apliiq logo with no background, the outline of the shape is an odd rectangle.
+On the right we've centered the logo in a perfect white square, which achieves balance.
 The second important consideration for adding a background is to utilize contrast to achieve your design goals.
 For logo placements visibility is always key so setting good contrast will ensure logos are highly visible and details can be well seen.

 Use strokes and backgrounds to create strong printable designs